 In this video post, we will see the step-by-step MSI application deployment (Intune LOB application deployment) process.

 NOTE! – Do not include the msiexec command or arguments, such as /i or /x, as they are automatically used.
 For more information, see Command-Line Options.
 If the .MSI file needs additional command-line options, consider using Win32 app management.

 Introduction – Intune MSI Application Deployment

-This post is also an end to end guide to creating MSI application in Intune via Azure portal.
-I already blogged about MSI MDM deployment via MDM channel in the following post “How to Deploy MSI App to Intune MDM Using SCCM CB and Intune“.
+This post is also an end-to-end guide to creating MSI applications in Intune via the Azure portal.
+I already blogged about MSI MDM deployment via the MDM channel in the following post, “How to Deploy MSI App to Intune MDM Using SCCM CB and Intune“.
 This will include:-

 - Uploading the MSI LOB app to Intune